Selling food online can be a big jump from the traditional methods, and a hard-fought challenge.

 Once your website starts getting traffic and increased sales, you can then add more features.

-Delivering marketing value ever few days or at a maximum of 2 weeks (work time) is the key to continuous improvement and working Agile.
+Deliver marketing value every few days or at a maximum of 2 weeks (work time).
+That is the key to continuous improvement and working Agile.

 2. Choose a simple platform – Keep it Simple